 Dissertation Research and Defense

-After approval of the dissertation proposal, students are formally advanced to doctoral candidacy and produce the dissertation while taking CLIM 999 Doctoral Dissertation.
+After advancement to doctoral candidacy, the student works on the dissertation while taking CLIM 999 Doctoral Dissertation.
 The degree's requirements will be fulfilled upon completion of the required coursework and approval of a dissertation that makes an original and significant contribution to the field.

 |Doctoral Dissertation Proposal|